ppplay

 • -force: force triggering after loading the sequence; for text input this overrides the in-file f flag

-Shared playback options such as -check, -read, -timeout, -t, and -dont_wait behave as they do for the other streaming tools.
+Shared playback options such as -check, -read, -timeout, -t, -random_final, and -dont_wait behave as they do for the other streaming tools.
+With -dont_wait, playback returns after queueing the sequence, activating or arming the trigger, and completing any requested readback phase; it skips the normal wait and post-run cleanup, so forced or armed trigger state may remain active until reset, reconfiguration, or explicit deactivation.
+If neither -t, -random_final/PP_RANDOM_FINAL, nor an explicit final V record is provided, playback appends a no-modify final terminator and leaves outputs at the last sequence value.
 Like the other finite playback commands, ppplay also enforces an internal 10 s streamer-completion timeout after the sequence has been queued.

 VCD-specific options